 The Infant Development Program provides the following specific services:

-- periodic evaluation of children's growth and development
+-periodic evaluation of the child's growth and development

-- initial multidisciplinary developmental evaluations of children suspected of having a developmental delay
+-initial multidisciplinary developmental evaluations of a child suspected of having a developmental delay

 Coordinator... responsible for overall program coordination, educational planning for the children in the program, and parent meetings.

 Special Education Teacher ...implements the IEPs designed for each child.